Approximation Algorithms for the Joint Replenishment Problem with Deadlines: Upper Bound of 1.574

-\begin{theorem} $\JRPD$ has a randomized polynomial-time $1.574$-approximation algorithm, and the integrality gap of the LP relaxation is at most $1.574$. \end{theorem} \begin{proof} By \lref[Lemma]{lemma: upper bound 2}, for any fractional solution $\mbfx$, the algorithm $\round_p$ (using the probability distribution $\distribution$ from that lemma) returns a feasible schedule of expected cost at most $1.574$ times $\costfn{\mbfx}$.
+\begin{theorem} $\JRPD$ has a randomized polynomial-time $1.574$-approximation algorithm, and the integrality gap of the LP relaxation is at most $1.574$. \end{theorem}

+\begin{proof} By \lref[Lemma]{lemma: upper bound 2}, for any fractional solution $\mbfx$, Algorithm~$\round_p$ (using the probability distribution $\distribution$ from that lemma) returns a feasible schedule of expected cost at most $1.574$ times $\costfn{\mbfx}$.

-To see that the schedule can be computed in polynomial time, note first that the (discrete-time) LP relaxation can be solved in polynomial time.
-The optimal solution $\mbfx$ is minimal, so each $x_t$ is at most 1, so $\hat\maxDeadline = \sum_{t} x_t$ is at most the number of demands, $n$.
-In the algorithm $\round_p$, each sample from the distribution $\distribution$ from \lref[Lemma]{lemma: upper bound 2} can be drawn in polynomial time.
-Each sample is~$\Omega(1)$, and the sum of the samples is at most $\hat\maxDeadline \le n$, so the number of samples is $O(n)$.
-Then, for each retailer~$\rho$, each integral $\area {\LOTt {j-1}} g$ in step 3 can be evaluated in constant amortized time per evaluation, so the time per retailer is $O(n)$. \end{proof}
+To see that the schedule can be computed in polynomial time, note first that the LP relaxation can be solved in polynomial time.
+The optimal solution $\mbfx$ is minimal, so each $x_t$ is at most 1, which implies that $\MEAS{\maxDeadline} = \sum_{t} x_t$ is at most the number of demands, $n$.
+In Algorithm~$\round_p$, each sample from the distribution $\distribution$ from \lref[Lemma]{lemma: upper bound 2} can be drawn in polynomial time.
+Each sample is~$\Omega(1)$, and the sum of the samples is at most $\MEAS{\maxDeadline} \le n$, so the number of samples is $O(n)$.
+In the inner loop of the algorithm (starting at line~\ref{line:join}), for each retailer~$\rho$, the subset of orders joined can be computed in time $O(n)$, by amortization, so the total time for this step is $O(mn)$, where $m$ is the number of retailers. \end{proof}

-For the record, here is the variant of Wald's equation (also known as Wald's identity or Wald's lemma, and a consequence of standard ``optional stopping'' theorems) that we use above.

-\begin{lemma}[Wald's equation] Consider a random experiment that, starting from a fixed start state $S_0$, produces a random sequence of states $S_1,S_2,S_3,\ldots$ Let random index $T\in\{0,1,2,\ldots\}$ be a~stopping time for the sequence, that is, for any positive integer $t$, the event ``$T<t$'' is determined by state $S_t$.
-Let function $\phi:\{S_t\} \rightarrow \reals$ map the states to $\reals$.
-Suppose that